tyuichis/modern-anki-card-template/README.md

 ✅ This is all you need to start.
 Though, not all features will be enabled:

+- ✅ Essential styling and appearance
-- the Undo and Flag status buttons won't work until you download the UI status buttons add-on.
+- ❌ the Undo and Flag status buttons won't work until the UI Status Buttons add-on is downloaded.
-- the remaining cards text won't update properly
+- ❌ the remaining cards text won't update properly until the Anki JavaScript API add-on is downloaded.
+- ⚪ Optional: code highlighting is pre-configured, but requires `_highlight.js` and `_github-dark.min.css`.
+See below for instructions.

 So you'll need some add-ons to make it work.

 To download all the add-ons at once (including the recommended add-ons below), copy and paste this into your Anki Add-on menu: